-The unaudited pro forma condensed combined financial statements have been prepared by the company's management based upon the historical financial statements of the company and of the acquired Properties.
-These pro forma statements may not be indicative of the results that actually would have occurred had the anticipated acquisition been in effect on the dates indicated or which may be obtained in the future.
+The unaudited pro forma condensed combined Statement of Operations has been prepared by the Company's management based upon the Company's historical Statement of Operations from March 11, 2016 (date of inception) to December 31, 2016 and the pro forma results of owning the Properties.
+This pro forma statement may not be indicative of the results that actually would have occurred had the anticipated acquisition been in effect on the dates indicated or which may be obtained in the future.

-In management's opinion, all adjustments necessary to reflect the effects of the Properties' acquisition have been made.
-These unaudited pro forma condensed combined financial statements are for informational purposes only and should be read in conjunction with the historical financial statements of (i) the company, as of May 31, 2016 and for the period from March 11, 2016 to May 31, 2016, (ii) Holmwood Capital, LLC for the fiscal years ended December 31, 2014 and 2015, (iii) the Johnson City Property and Port Canaveral Property for the fiscal year ended December 31, 2015, (iv) the Silt Property for the six months ended June 30, 2015 (unaudited) and the fiscal year ended December 31, 2014, and (v) the Owned Peroperties for the fiscal year ended December 31, 2015, including the related notes thereto, which were filed with the SEC as part of the Offering Statement.
+In management's opinion, all adjustments necessary to reflect the effects of the Properties' acquisition as of January 1, 2016 have been made.
+These unaudited pro forma condensed combined financial statements are for informational purposes only and should be read in conjunction with the historical consolidated financial statements of (i) the Company, as of December 31, 2016 and for the period from March 11, 2016 to December 31, 2016, (ii) Holmwood Capital, LLC, as of December 31, 2016 and 2015 and for the Years Ended December 31, 2016 and 2015.